Change the firewall status mode, optimize the firewall and configure advanced options.

 Immediately block IPs that access these URLs

-If anyonee tries to access that URL, they are instantly blocked.
-You have to specify a relative URL.
-In other words, it must start with a forward slash, and URLs are case-sensitive.
+If anyone tries to access that URL, they are instantly blocked.
+You have to specify a relative URL starting with a forward slash, and URLs are case-sensitive.
 Wildcards (*) can be used, if there are visits to multiple bad URLs.
-For example, if there are visits to /badpage-one/ and /badpage-two/, then entering /badpage-*/ will block both.
+For example, if there are visits to:

-When blocked via this option, an IP will be blocked for the duration you have specified with the option “How long is an IP address blocked when it breaks a rule” found under the “Rate Limiting” rules.
+When blocked via this option, an IP address will be blocked for the duration you have specified with the option “How long is an IP address blocked when it breaks a rule” found under the “Rate Limiting” rules.

 Ignored IP addresses for Wordfence Web Application Firewall alerting

-If you are regularly running a scanning, uptime, or other bot-like service against your site and you do not want to be alerted about an increased attack rate, you can enter the IP of that service here.
-Make sure that you trust the service, since you will not receive any alerts if the IP attacks you.
+If you are regularly running a scanning, uptime, or other bot-like services against your site and you do not want to be alerted about an increased attack rate, you can enter the IP address of that service here.
+Make sure that you trust the service since you will not receive any alerts if the IP address attacks your site.

-The Wordfence Web Application Firewall has a number of rules that match known attacks, i.e. attacks commonly seen and exploited in the wild.
+The Wordfence firewall has a number of rules that match known attacks commonly seen and exploited in the wild.
 The patterns for these attacks are specific and require minimal processing in determining if the request matches.
-The WAF also uses a number of generic rules that use pattern matching to determine if the request looks malicious.
-These are designed to prevent 0-days for known types of attacks from being exploited.
+The firewall also uses a number of generic rules that use pattern matching to determine if the request looks malicious.
+These are designed to prevent “0-days” for known types of attacks from being exploited.

-If you are having problems with false positive blocks (legitimate visitors are blocked from performing a specific action), individual Firewall Rules can be disabled for testing purposes.
-You can use Wordfence Live Traffic to figure out which Firewall rule that caused a specific block.
+If you are having problems with false positive blocks where legitimate visitors are blocked from performing a specific action, then individual firewall rules can be disabled for testing purposes.
+You can use the Wordfence Live Traffic page feed to discover which firewall rule caused a specific block.

-At the bottom of this section there is a button that allows you to manually refresh Firewall rules.
+At the bottom of this section, there is a button that allows you to manually refresh the firewall rules.
 Firewall rules are automatically updated on your site but you may on occasion be prompted by Wordfence support to manually refresh them.

 Brute Force Protection

-Brute Force Protection prevents attempts to guess username and password aimed at gaining access to your WordPress admin.
-Wordfence provides an option to limit login attempts and several other features that secure your login.
+Brute force protection prevents attempts to guess username and password aimed at gaining access to your WordPress administration.
+Wordfence provides an option to limit login attempts and several other features that secure your login page.
 Brute force protection is enabled by default, but you can optimize the individual options.
 See the full list of Brute Force Options.

 Monitor Background Requests for False Positives

-If you see this message when clicking a link that was sent to you by another person, or a link from another site that leads to your site, it may not be safe to whitelist.
+If you see this message when clicking a link that was sent to you by another person, or a link from another site that leads to your site, it may not be safe to add it to the allowlist.
 You can contact us about blocked requests if you are not sure whether they are dangerous.
 Be sure to include a description of what you were working on at the time.

-Wordfence loads a script for logged-in admins that watches for background requests that get blocked by the firewall, to alert if you if something was blocked that might not need to be blocked.
-The option “Monitor Background Requests for False Positives” allows you to disable this script if you like, by unchecking either or both boxes, for the front end of the site or for the wp-admin section of the site.
+Wordfence loads a script for logged-in admins that monitors background requests that get blocked by the firewall, to alert you if something was blocked that might not need to be blocked.
+The option “Monitor Background Requests for False Positives” allows you to disable this script if you like, by unchecking either or both checkboxes.
+One is for the front-end of your site and the other for the administration section of your site.
 Disabling the monitoring script does not affect the firewall’s protection, but may make it harder to notice false positives (blocking actions that are not actually malicious).